When it comes to rowing in CrossFit, there are three common errors: early back opening, early arm break and extreme layback.

 “They all joined at the same time,” says owner Karen Candia.
 “They got in here and they just went full force.”

-Today, all three—as well as Jeff’s wife, Courtney—are… Continue Reading
+Today, all three—as well as Jeff’s wife… Continue Reading

 Externally rotating the ankles not only creates the right tension, but it also stabilizes the back and forces the torso upright.
 Mobility guru Kelly Starrett says the movement is important for the set-up of the deadlift as well as the Olympic lifts.

 “I contend that if you turn that foot out as an unconscious compromise, you’re immediately going to collapse through the ankle,” he says.
-“And that sets me up so my only plane of force is to rotate in—’cause… Continue Reading
+“And that sets me up so my only plane… Continue Reading

 If you’re reading this, chances are you’re a gym rat, and Raphael Ruiz of CrossFit Football says it’s easy for you to fall prey to the “curse of the gifted.”
 Those drawn to the gym-rat mentality likely spend time doing what they love—and not much else, he adds.